ankit142/CodePolish/README.md

 A npm package written on node to beautify your code be it any tech specific, be it JSON, JS, YAML, Python or JAVA extension files.

 # Installation
-You can install ColoredCLI using npm:
+You can install CodePolish using:

 `npm i codepolish`